gradle/gradle/design-docs/configure-on-demand.md

 ### Implementation options

-    * Project instances are slim and lazily initiated
+* Project instances are slim and lazily initiated.
 * If we start loading projects on demand, the 'allprojects' and 'subprojects' script blocks will stop working.
-    So the prerequisite to this story might be starting with our Gradle 2.0 idea of pushing allprojects / subprojects / common settings to settings.gradle.
-    * Perhaps it's time to make projects a domain object container and allprojects can be replaced with 'projects.all'
+  So a prerequisite to this story is a new DSL to inject configuration into projects, potentially via the `settings.gradle`